Prince Harry and Meghan Markle Share Sweet Royal Baby Archie Picture for Mother's Day

 Royal fans, rejoice.

 An adorable new photo of Meghan, Duchess of Sussex and her royal baby are here.
-Archie Harrison Mountbatten-Windsor is already fit to be the star of his parents’ Instagram account.
+Archie Harrison Mountbatten-Windsor is already fit to be the star of his parents’ Instagram page.

-The photo, shared Sunday on the Sussex Instagram, account honors mothers around the world for Mother’s Day while celebrating the Duchess herself, who experienced the holiday for the first time as a new mother this year.
+The photo, shared Sunday on the Sussex Instagram account honors mothers around the world for Mother’s Day while celebrating the Duchess herself, who experienced the holiday for the first time as a new mother this year.

 The single picture shows royal baby Archie’s tiny feet in his mother’s hand.